influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withKeyAlgorithm(keyAlgorithm)
 ```

-Deprecated: keyAlgorithm field exists for historical compatibility reasons and should not be used.
-The algorithm is now hardcoded to HS256 in golang/x/crypto/acme.
+"Deprecated: keyAlgorithm field exists for historical compatibility reasons and should not be used.
+The algorithm is now hardcoded to HS256 in golang/x/crypto/acme."

 ### fn spec.acme.externalAccountBinding.withKeyID